LED Troffers & LED Panels

 Some of the LED troffer retrofit kits sold by My LED Lighting Guide are dimmable and allow you to control the light output whenever you want.
 The units are usually rated for a very long lamp life and you will go for many years without needing to replace or maintain them once they are in place.

-3. LED Tube to Replace Fluorescent Tube in Existing Fixture
+LED Magnetic Strips to Replace Fluorescent Tube in Existing Fixture

 Selecting the proper LED replacements for fluorescent troffers can be quite hard because there are many products and installation options available on the market.
 But due to the increasing consumer demand for energy-efficient, high-quality LED retrofit units, which is driven by recent industry changes and the Energy Independence and Security Act (which was passed by congress in the year 2007 and instituted strict energy standards on the consumption of energy).

-For business owners and facility managers looking for energy efficient lighting solutions to replace problematic fluorescent lamps, LED fluorescent replacements tubes offer a good solution.
-These tubes can efficiently replace T8, T10, and T12 fluorescent tubes in existing lighting fixtures.
-They have the same bi-pin configuration of fluorescent lamps so what electricians usually do is remove or bypass the existing fluorescent ballasts and send the electricity directly to the LED drivers or LED tubes to power the LED lamps.
+For business owners and facility managers looking for energy efficient lighting solutions to replace problematic fluorescent lamps, LED fluorescent replacements strips offer a good solution.
+These strips can efficiently replace T8, T10, and T12 fluorescent tubes in existing lighting fixtures.
+They install simply by pulling out the old ballast, replacing it with the LED driver, and using the magnets to install the strips.

 Considerations When Replacing Fluorescent Troffers with LED Troffers and Panels